oliverjam/oliverjames-v4/blog/npm-workspaces.md

 ---
+kind: article
 title: Better dev environments with npm workspaces
 date: 2021-06-10
 tags:
   - npm
   - workspaces
   - js
+intro: As of version 7 npm now includes a feature called "workspaces".
+This is designed to help you manage multiple separate packages within a single project.
 ---

-As of version 7 npm now includes a feature called "workspaces".
-This is designed to help you manage multiple separate packages within a single project.

 For example you may have a React frontend and an Express backend for your app that you want to manage as a single repository on GitHub.
 However this makes development awkward, as you constantly have to `cd` into the right directory to install dependencies or run npm scripts.